matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 Governance contract was successfully deployed at 0xf28Df77fa8ff56cA3084bd11c1CAF5033A7b8C4A
 ```

+Save the address to use in a later step.

 ## L2 counter

 Now that we have an address for the L1 governance contract, we can build, deploy, and test the counter contract on L2.